blakeblackshear/frigate/docs/docs/frigate/installation.md

 For details on running Frigate under ESX, see details [here](https://github.com/blakeblackshear/frigate/issues/305).

 ## Synology NAS on DSM 7

-you can run Frigate NVR on DSM 7.x. tested on DSM 7.1.1-42962 Update 4
+These settings were tested on DSM 7.1.1-42962 Update 4

 **General:**